-You can make your make your website viewable to a worldwide audience in any of the languages supported by Microsoft Translator by adding links to your site to which open pages using the Microsoft Translator Webpage Translator.
+You can make your website viewable to a worldwide audience in any of the languages supported by Microsoft Translator by adding links to your site to which open pages using the Microsoft Translator Webpage Translator.

 The Webpage Translator is a free web application that displays web pages in foreign languages.
 The Webpage Translator was originally designed to allow users to enter a URL into Translator for Bing, however you can use it to provide multilingual viewing to your website, regardless of its CMS or web hosting platform.